 - Add the cold butter to the dry ingredients and cut in using your fingers until it resembles a coarse meal.
-Make a well in the center of the mixture.

 - Pour the liquid ingredients into the well of dry ingredients and fold in using a rubber spatula until fully combined.
-Mixture will be wet.

 - Allow to sit for 5 minutes so that the flours can absorb more moisture.
 This will make it easier to shape into biscuits.

-- Coat a ¼ C. measuring cup with tapioca flour(this can be done by scooping a full ¼ C. of flour and then dumping it back out and tapping the cup upside down to remove clumps).
+- Coat a 1/4 C. measuring cup with tapioca flour(this can be done by scooping a full 1/4 C. of flour and then dumping it back out and tapping the cup upside down to remove clumps).

 - With the flour coated measuring cup, scoop up enough dough to fill the cup and then invert it on your baking sheet.

-- Repeat with remaining dough, placing each biscuit 2" apart.
+- Repeat with remaining dough, placing each biscuit 2″ apart.